dupgit/sauvegarde/docs/API.md

 # API

-All urls ending with .json waits (POST) or provide (GET) json strings.
+All urls ending with .json waits (POST) or provide (GET) json strings (the upcoming v0.0.11 will also output errors in json strings).

 ## GET